-But the experiment shows the rate equation is
+But the experiment shows the rate equation,

-Thus for a general reaction,
+For a general reaction,

 aA + bB → cC + dD

-If a kinetic reaction expressed as,
+If a kinetic reaction is expressed as,

 A → Product

-The rate equation for this reaction
+The rate equation for this reaction,

 where n = order of the reaction

-|Order of reaction||Unit of the rate constant|
+|Order of kinetics reaction||Unit of rate constant|

 Half-life in chemical kinetics